EthanGilles/nvim/README.md

 ### Comment
 [Comment](https://github.com/numToStr/Comment.nvim) is used to group together and comment out code.
-In my configuration, you use visual mode to highlight the words you want commented out and then press ` Shift + / `
+In my configuration, you use visual mode to highlight the words you want commented out and then press ` Ctrl + / `

 ### Indent-blankline
 [Indent-Blankline](https://github.com/lukas-reineke/indent-blankline.nvim) will help with auto indenting the next line, and will give you different colors